 However, filing a wrongful death lawsuit is complex and often requires personal injury lawyers specializing in nursing home abuse and neglect cases.
 Our Elgin, IL law firm has helped many families in Illinois hold the nursing facility responsible for the loss of life and those financially accountable.

 Elgin, Illinois Nursing Home Abuse Attorneys

-We encourage you to make contact with our law offices today by calling (888) 424-5757.
-Our attorneys handle all personal injury, nursing home neglect and medical malpractice cases on a contingency fee basis.
+We encourage you to contact our law offices today by calling (888) 424-5757.
+Our attorneys handle all personal injury, nursing home neglect, Medicare coverage, and medical malpractice cases on a contingency fee basis.